webplatform/docs/css/properties/letter-spacing/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following examples use the '''letter-spacing''' attribute and the '''letter-spacing''' property to change the space between letters.

 <p>This is a simple paragraph with the default value for letter-spacing.</p>
 <p style="letter-spacing: .3em;">This is a simple paragraph with a altered letter-spacing value by 0.3em.</p>